NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/readme.md

 ![](https://nunosempere.github.io/rat/eamentalhealth/analysis/share-with-mental-and-substance-disorders.png)

 We see that the distribution is broadly similar across the countries among which EA has a presence.
 Most importantly, it doesn't surpass ~25% in any country, whereas among survey respondents:
-- 45% have been diagnosed with one or more mental disorders.
+- 45% have been diagnosed with one or more mental disorders (from our list).
 - 71% either have been diagnosed with one or more mental disorders, or intuit they have one.
 - The average number of mental ilnesses respondents have been diagnosed with is 0.82
 - The average number of mental ilnesses respondents have either been diagnosed with or intuit they have is 1.68.
 This number is higher than one because some (many respondents) have more than one disorder.